icyalert/icyalert.github.io/README.md

 # IcyAlert

-This is the Github repository for the IcyAlert website.
+This is the Github repository for the IcyAlert website, hosted at [https://icyalert.github.io/](https://icyalert.github.io/).